Ecuador country brief

 Recent political developments

-Rafael Correa won a third consecutive term in Ecuadoran presidential elections on 17 February 2013.
-Following parliamentary elections held on the same day, President Correa's Allianza Pais party is likely to command an absolute majority in the National Assembly.
+Rafael Correa won a third consecutive term in Ecuadorian presidential elections on 17 February 2013.
+Following parliamentary elections held on the same day, President Correa's Allianza Pais party also achieved an absolute majority (100 out of 137 seats) in the National Assembly.
 The constitution currently prevents Correa from running for a further term.

 Ecuador is a member of several regional political and economic groupings including the Bolivarian Alliance for the Americas (ALBA), the Organization of American States (OAS), the Rio Group, the Union of South American States (UNASUR), and the Community of Andean Nations (CAN).
-Ecuador has also made a formal request to join Mercosur (it is currently an associate).
+Ecuador has also made a formal request to join Mercosur (it is currently an associate), and is an observer to the Pacific Alliance (Chile, Colombia, Mexico and Peru).

 Ecuador’s economy is dominated by petroleum production and agriculture for domestic consumption and export.
 Oil exports raised US$12.7 billion in 2012.
 Other exports are bananas, prawns and cut flowers.